When your parent won't admit anything is wrong

 For many older people, admitting something is wrong means admitting that their life is going to change in ways they don't want.
 They might lose their independence.
 They might lose their identity as the person who takes care of things, who remembers things, who is reliable and capable.
 They might end up in a situation where they need to depend on their kids, and they might have a lot of complicated feelings about that.
 Maybe they swore they'd never be a burden.
 Maybe they promised themselves they'd always maintain control.
 Maybe they watched their own parent's decline and said "that will never happen to me."
 Denial is the only way to avoid admitting that they were wrong about that.

 There's also the fear of judgment.
 Your parent might worry that if you see they're struggling, you'll think they're incompetent.
 You'll lose respect for them.
 You'll treat them like a child.
 You'll make decisions about their life without consulting them.
 Denying the problem is a way of protecting their dignity, or what they perceive as their dignity.
-They're saying, "If you don't know there's a problem, you can't treat me differently based on that problem."

-Some of this is normal aging.
+Some of this might actually be normal aging.
 People do forget things more as they get older.
 They do take longer to process information.
 They do move more slowly and feel less confident driving at night.
 Your parent might genuinely believe that what you're seeing is just normal aging, not anything serious.
 From their perspective, maybe they're right.
-Maybe you are overreacting to something that's actually within the normal range of aging.
 Or maybe what's happening is more significant than normal aging, and your parent is genuinely unable to see it.
+There's also the possibility that your parent is experiencing something different than what you think.
+Maybe they're depressed, and depression looks a lot like cognitive decline to someone watching from the outside.
+Maybe they're having medication side effects.
+Maybe they have a treatable condition that's affecting their cognition.
+Your parent refusing to see a doctor means none of those things get figured out, which is genuinely frustrating.

 The Stages of Coming Around